Therapeutic Technology

 Bioness Integrated Therapy System

 The Bioness Integrated Therapy System (BITS) is a software program that can aid in the therapeutic process for individuals with traumatic injuries, movement disabilities, and executive function disorders.
-The interactive touch screen therapy device is used to improve hand-eye coordination, reaction time, depth perception and working memory for patients with a variety of neurological conditions.
-By playing interactive games and taking assessments, patients are able to improve their coordination and brain function in an engaging, fun way.
+The interactive touch-screen therapy device improves hand-eye coordination, reaction time, depth perception, and working memory in patients with a variety of neurological conditions.
+By playing interactive games and taking assessments, patients can improve their coordination and brain function in an engaging, fun way.

 The software program runs on a large flat touch screen, allowing the patient to participate in a more dynamic way than traditional therapies.
 It allows the patient to work on divided attention activities, combining gross motor activities and cognitive challenges to better simulate our daily lives for improved functional outcomes.